HiokKuek/my-notes/content/index.md

 draft: false
 ---

 Hey, it's Ernest here 👋.
-I am a Computer Science Major @ NUS.
+Welcome to my second brain!

 Over the past year, I've had the privilege of being in school, participate in exciting competitions and be involved in interesting projects.
 I experienced many great things but there was one key problem: my notes and reflections were scattered all over the place.
 It was sometimes hard for me to recall what I've done/ what I've learnt.